RazorSiM/vue-starter/README.md

   - [@unocss/preset-icons](https://github.com/unocss/unocss/tree/main/packages/preset-icons) to use icons from [Icones](https://icones.js.org/);
   - [@unocss/preset-web-fonts](https://github.com/unocss/unocss/tree/main/packages/preset-typography) so you can grab your web fonts and set them up easily;
   - [@unocss/transformer-variant-group](https://github.com/unocss/unocss/tree/main/packages/transformer-variant-group) to use the `group` variant; ex: `hover:(bg-blue-500 text-white font-bold)`;
-- Scaffolded an example of how you could implement a multi-layout approach
+- Scaffolded an example of how you could implement a multi-layout approach;
+- Scaffolded an example of how you could implement using markdown vue components with [unplugin-vue-markdown](https://github.com/unplugin/unplugin-vue-markdown/);

 ### Development Experience